About

 • Enhance quality of genomic data and processes, and explore methodologies to provide assurance.

-• Build bridges between research and clinical communities, technologies and practices to foster innovation
+• Build bridges between research and clinical communities, technologies, and practices to foster innovation.

 Founding principles